16 Best Beaches in San Diego for Families with Kids of All Ages

 A pretty, more rustic beach.

-Enjoy easy access parking, join the locals to search for sea cucumbers and starfish at the sparkling tide pools in the winter, and take a stroll around the corner to check out the gorgeous San Elijo Lagoon.
+Enjoy easy-access parking and join the locals in searching for sea cucumbers and starfish at the sparkling tide pools in winter.
+You can also take a stroll around the corner to check out the gorgeous San Elijo Lagoon.

-You can get to Cardiff Beach right from Highway 101, so it’s easy to load up the family for a day on the sand, swimming and surfing.
-You can camp at adjacent San Elijo State Beach.
+You can get to Cardiff Beach right from Highway 101, so it’s easy to load up the family for a day on the sand, swimming, and surfing.
+If you want to extend your visit, you can camp at the adjacent San Elijo State Beach.

 14. Ocean Beach Dog Beach